Badtoro/LegendaryExplorer/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 ## NOTE: Development resources are limited
-Issues made here are worked on when toolset developers have the free time and motivation to addressthem.
+Issues made here are worked on when toolset developers have the free time and motivation to address them.
 If you have a pressing need for a feature, you should consider implementing it yourself - you can start by [building the toolset from source](https://github.com/ME3Tweaks/LegendaryExplorer/wiki/How-to-build-the-toolset-from-source).
 You can find help on the ME3Tweaks Discord for how to do various tasks with the toolset and Legendary Explorer Core.

 ## Fill out all fields in this template
 **Is your feature request related to a problem?
 Please describe.**